sandinak/dmx-followspot/README.md

 - Fixtures - a list of existing fixtures with DMXid, type and location if known
 - FixtureGroups - a predefined set of fixtures to use in a Scene
-- Target - the location on the stage in the X,Y plane
+- Target - the location on the stage in the X,Y plane with a specific height
 - Scene - a Fixture Group and Target

 ## Operational Modes